StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

 ### Locally ###

 - Check the ``config.ini`` file and add your own details there.
 - To enable to comunication with your TV you will need to put the correct IP on ``SamsungSmartTV.host``.
 Your TV should be on the same network with the PC that will run this script.
-If you have an older TV (<2016) you will need to change the method and the port also.
-Check [samsungctl](https://github.com/Ape/samsungctl) for more information.
 - The CloudAMQP information also needs to be added.
 Make sure that you add the correct data there.
 - Run the script using ``python samsung-smart-tv-remote.py`` or ``./samsung-smart-tv-remote.py``